Supply Chain Management

 The Kyocera Group complies with laws and regulations such as the U.S. Financial Regulatory Reform Act (Dot Frank Act), which was enacted because mineral resources mined in the Democratic Republic of the Congo and adjacent countries are a source of funding for armed groups that are causing human rights abuses, and the EU Conflict Minerals Regulation.

 In addition, the OECD requires all companies to "responsibly procure minerals" based on the "Due Diligence Guidance for Responsible Supply Chains of Minerals from Conflict and High-Risk Areas" (OECD Guidance).
-The Kyocera Group has established a "Responsible Minerals Procurement Policy" based on the OECD Guidance, and is working to reduce risks and make the supply chain transparent by examining the supply chain for the presence of conflict, human rights violations and other risks associated with minerals such as gold, tin, tantalum, tungsten, cobalt and Natural mica, assessing risks, and taking corrective measures.
-We are working to make our supply chain more transparent.
+The Kyocera Group has established a "Responsible Minerals Procurement Policy" based on the OECD Guidance and is working to mitigate risks and make supply chains more transparent by examining supply chains for the presence of risks, such as conflicts and human rights violations, assessing risks, and taking corrective actions.

 Kyocera Group Responsible Mineral Procurement Policy